 As open and distance higher education is primarily meant for mature students, usual entry requirements can be replaced by an assessment of prior knowledge.
 Of course, this is important to students, who already got a lot of knowledge and skills through their work experience.

 In other distance programmes, prior knowledge gained from work experience or through another way is valorised.
 In this case, the university will recognize this as meeting a requirement for some courses or programmes.

-In order to widen the participation in higher education, the Bologna process has stimulated the accreditation of prior (experiential) knowledge and competences for accessing degree programmes.
+In order to widen the participation in higher education, the Bologna process has stimulated the accreditation of prior (experiential) knowledge and competencies for accessing degree programmes.
 This is especially meant for mature students in a context of lifelong learning and it is one of the factors to enhance the flexibility of higher education.
 Universities apply specific procedures or domain-specific tests for the recognition of prior learning.
 When you apply for a degree programme and you don fulfill all entry requirements, it is useful to inform yourself about this at the university of your choice.